IamWarHead/ddb-game-log/README.md

 [Join my discord server](https://discord.gg/HSTtrphyFg) and tell me your ideas, ask your questions or report your bugs!
 Take part of the development, be part of the community!

 &nbsp;

+## Sidenotes

+English is not my main language, if you found any mistakes (you will, for sure 😥) please let me know and I will correct it.

 ## Copyright